binzou-ucl/google-flu-mtl/README.md

-# Multitask Learning for Improving Disease Modeling from Web Search Data
+# Multi-Task Learning for Improving Disease Modeling from Web Search

 Here we provide some supplementary material for the paper Multi-Task Learning for Improving Disease Modeling from Web Search [1].